 Dividends declared for the Company's Class A common stock are reported as a reduction of retained earnings, or a reduction of additional paid in capital to the extent retained earnings are exhausted.
+During the three and six nine months ended June 30, 2023 September 30, 2024, we did not pay dividends to the holders of the Company's Class A common stock and did not make corresponding distributions to our non-controlling interest holders.

-During the three and six months ended March 31, 2023 June 30, 2023, we paid zero and \$2.9 million in dividends to the holders of the Company's Class A common stock.
+In April 2023, we announced that our Board of Directors elected to temporarily suspend the quarterly cash dividend on the Class A common stock.
+During the three and nine months ended September 30, 2023, we paid zero and \$2.9 million in dividends to the holders of the Company's Class A common stock.
 This dividend represented a quarterly rate of \$0.90625 per share on each share of Class A common stock.